This iPhone 13 vs. iPhone 12 face-off shows how tricky phone buying decisions can get, even with phones launched a year apart from each other.

-iPhone 13 vs. iPhone 12: Price and release date
+iPhone 13 vs. iPhone 12: Price and availability

 iPhone 13 vs. iPhone 12: Design and display